Mark-Hopkins-at-Williams/babylm/experiments/gpt2_concat/README.md

 - guten_rarity_all_end_2p5k.train
 - guten and all 5.5k cut rarity all performed weel so now guten and no repetition (base: 75.4, 75.8)

+all-base-guten-rarity-all-iorder-rarity-all-est-5p5k-mostf:
+- repetition of gpt2-concat-all-base-rarity-all-iorder-est-5p5k with gutenberg ordered basede on rarity all and no cut

 Run the following on Appa:
     sbatch train_gpt2_concatenation_ss.sh